WWitman/zettajs-tutorials/1-hello-world/README.md

 >Tips: You can use a REST client like Postman or Advanced REST Client to call the URL.
 It's a good idea to obtain and begin working with these (or similar) tools if you intend to develop Zetta applications.
 If you use the Chrome browser, you can install a plugin called JSONView, which formats JSON responses nicely.

 The Zetta server returns a JSON object (shown below) that describes the **root** class of the API.
-The response describes the current state of the Zetta API and includes links to resources provided by the API (we'll explore these links in the next section).
+The response describes the current state of the Zetta API and includes links to resources provided by the API (you'll explore these links in the next section).

-At this point, our API doesn't do much, but as we start adding devices to the server, the API will expand to support those devices.
-For example, in the next tutorial, we'll create a device that lets us turn a virtual switch on and off by calling Zetta APIs.
+At this point, our API doesn't do much, but as you start adding devices to the server, the API will expand to support those devices.
+For example, in the next tutorial, you'll create a device that lets us turn a virtual switch on and off by calling Zetta APIs.

 ```json
 {